My shopping cart

 Your cart is currently empty.

 Here at Fine Linen and Bath, we believe silk sheets are not only an indulgence but also fantastic investment in hair, skin and sleep quality.
 They're also a luxury, and you want to make them last.
-Take a moment to go over the following tips to help keep your silk sheets soft, luxurious, and welcoming over time.
+The good news is that you can care for your beautiful silk bedding at home.
+By following these tips, you'll be able to keep your silk sheets soft, luxurious, and welcoming over time.

 When you first unbox your sheets, read and follow the care directions.
 You'll discover that silk is actually quite simple to care for, and requires only a bit of extra attention.

 DO use a pH-neutral detergent.
 Silk is a natural fiber.
 Washing it in detergents that are either too acidic or too alkaline will cause those fibers to harden.
-Look for a detergent clearly labeled as having a neutral pH, like those from Heritage Park Laundry Essentials.
-This will help maintain the integrity of your fabric with every wash.
+Look for a detergent clearly labeled as having a neutral pH.
+Additionally, use an enzyme-free formula that will clean effectively while maintaining the integrity of your silk fabric (see below for more information).

 DO wash silk separately from other items in a silk-only load.